onepub-dev/nginx-le/README.md

 ## Volumes
 The `certificates` volume is used to store the certbot certificates between restarts.
-The `/opt/nginx/includes` host path is where you place the nginx `location` and `upstream` includes.
+The `/opt/nginx/include` host path is where you place the nginx `.location` and `.upstream` includes.

 # Starting Nginx-LE